 Economical.
 You learn fast how to be economical with your money, heating, food, electric, water…..basically the lot.

 Family.
 You’re still a family when you’re a single parent; it’s just a bit smaller.
 The rest of your family is also very important.
 They may be called on for advice, emergencies and other ‘oh drat, what do I do now’ moments.

 Google.
 This one can cover a lot of things.
-It can be a life line in the middle of the night when you’re worried about children’s symptoms.
+It can be a lifeline in the middle of the night when you’re worried about children’s symptoms.
 Or maybe a quick look up on how to cook a certain vegetable.
-Or even just too look up other like minded people.
+Or even just to look up other like minded people.

 Happiness.
 Find it every day as life really is too short to hold a grudge and spend time being unhappy.

 Insecure.
 Those moments when you worry you’re not being a good enough parent.
 When you wonder if you’re doing any of it right.